aiidateam/aiida-quantumespresso/docs/source/installation/index.md

 ::::

 :::{important}
-Make sure to replace `/path/to/pw.x` with the actual absolute path to the `pw.x` binary.
+Using the commands above, you will set up a code that uses the first `pw.x` binary your `PATH`.
-If the binary is in your `PATH`, you can find the first `pw.x` binary in your `PATH` directories using the `which` command:
+You can find out the absolute path to this binary using the `which` command:

 ```console
 which pw.x
 ```

+If this is not the Quantum ESPRESSO version you want to run, pass the correct absolute path as the filepath executable.
 :::

 For more detailed information, please refer to the documentation [on setting up codes](https://aiida.readthedocs.io/projects/aiida-core/en/latest/howto/run_codes.html#how-to-setup-a-code).